 For much of its existence, PBCIP was an all-volunteer organization run by residents of the community.
 Although professional staff was brought on in 1999 as the scope and complexity of PBCIP’s work grew, the board of trustees remains neighborhood-based.
 Most members reside in Parkside and neighborhood businesses and organizations are represented as well.

-Bridget Phifer, Chief Executive Director
+Bridget Phifer, Chief Executive Officer

 Sarah Bailey-Drummond, Financial Director (x.
 17)

-LaTina Gaines, Administrative Assistant (x.
+LaTina Gaines, Media/Promotions Manager (x.
 11)

-Sheilah Greene, Community Outreach Specialist (x.
+Sheilah Greene, Outreach Specialist (x.
 13)